ELVIN AND HOWARD WILLIAMS

 In 1926 Elvin ran away to sea at the age of fourteen managing to join a ship at Cardiff, unaware that it was only going to Liverpool.
 He was discovered and promptly sent home being told to join again when he reached 18 years of age.
 However when he reached sixteen a determined Elvin tried again and succeeded in getting a berth with the Orient Line as a Steward .

 In June of 1940 Elvin was on the R.M.S Orford when she was bombed and set ablaze whilst assisting in the evacuation of British troops from the Marseille area.
 This vessel, which was the first to pass under the Sydney Harbour Bridge, became a total wreck and remained a hulk on the French shore until being scrapped after the war.
 Elvin sustained serious injuries from shrapnel to his head and broke his left shoulder, whereupon he was taken to Marseilles hospital to be patched up.
 Luckily the ships master Captain Savage went ashore and rounded up as many survivors as he could find and took Elvin and others back to the U.K. on a much smaller craft.
 Elvin got proper treatment back in Britain, including a small metal plate in his head.
-As a fit young man he was soon back at sea on the Otranto , the vessel listed on the certificate when he and Mavis got married in Malmesbury Wiltshire in January 1942.
+As a fit young man he was soon back at sea on the Otranto , the vessel listed on the certificate when he and his sweetheart Mavis got married in Malmesbury Wiltshire in January 1942.

 The R.M.S.
 Otranto was built at Barrow-in-Furness in 1925 for the Orient Steam Navigation Co. as a passenger liner which also carried mail under contract between the Royal Mail and the Orient Line; hence R.M.S. donating her role as mail carrier.
 R.M.S.
 Otranto was named after the southern Italian town of the same name.
 There had been a previous Otranto built in 1909 as a passenger liner which became an armed merchant cruiser during W.W.1 and sank after a collision in 1918.
 The R.M.S.
 Otranto had an eventful career; in 1926 she was damaged after striking a rock at Cape Grosso, Greece, during a violent rainstorm.
 Two years later she collided with a Japanese steamer Kitano Maru and was badly damaged.
 In 1932 she took part in the rescue of the passengers and crew of the French liner Georges Philippar in the Gulf of Aden.
 Later in that same year she sank the barge Why Not in the Thames estuary.
 In 1939 the Admiralty requisitioned the Otranto, just as they had done with her predecessor in 1916, and converted her to a troop carrier.
 By 1942 she was further modified to carry landing craft and took part in the invasion of French North Africa.
 The following year she was involved with the landings at Sicily and Salerno.
 From thereon in until 1948 she resumed her role as a troop carrier.
 From 1948 to her eventual scrapping in 1957 she resumed life as a passenger liner carrying 1400 or so passengers on the London/Cape Town/ Australia route.

-His next ship was the Oronsay a 20,000 ton ocean liner which had Borth associations as one of its long time masters was the highly decorated Borth native Captain Roberts of Gordon Villa, 1900-1978.
+Elvin's next ship was the Oronsay a 20,000 ton ocean liner which had Borth associations as one of its long time masters was the highly decorated Borth native Captain Roberts of Gordon Villa, 1900-1978.
 The Oronsay was requisitioned during World War 2 and converted into a troopship and had a remarkable service record prior to her sinking.
 This vessel had taken part in the Norwegian campaign with the evacuation of Narvik on the 7th June 1940.
 At the end of June she was evacuating British troops from France when she was bombed, destroying the bridge, killing crew members and injuring her master Captain Savage.
 Despite his wounds the captain guided her home using a pocket compass, sextant and a map.
 In August of that year she took 350 evacuated children from Britain to Nova Scotia.
 In October she was part of a convoy carrying troops to Egypt when she was attacked by aircraft 70 miles off the Irish coast.
 Luckily the bombs missed her but the blast disabled her engines.
 Thankfully it was very stormy and u-boat activity was limited, and after speedy repairs she made a safe passage back home.
 In the early part of 1942 the Oronsay was involved in the invasion of Madagascar then controlled by the Vichy French.
 Captain Roberts of Borth won a D.S.C. for his outstanding seamanship in that campaign and he is featured in another segment of this website.

 In October 1942 , after the Madagascar campaign, and a stop in Cape Town delivering Italian and German personel to P.O.W. camps in South Africa, she headed back to the U.K. with cargo, military personel and passengers.
 Elvin was on board when she was torpedoed by the Italian submarine Archimede and eventually sank.
 He ended up in a lifeboat with 25 others.
 Six crew members were lost in the engagement but 328 were rescued after 12 days adrift in various lifeboats by H.M.S.
 Brilliant .
 Unfortunately Elvin's lifeboat was picked up by the Vichy French vessel Dumont d'urville and all the crew were interned in Dakar under appalling conditions which almost ruined Elvin's health